 The quality of professional practice determines whether such practice contributes to scholarly productivity.
-The key distinction is whether the professional work (a project)

-represents an original contribution to the art and science of planning, development and preservation.
+The key distinction is whether the professional work (a project) represents an original contribution to the art and science of landscape architecture.
 Routine professional work (i.e., the application of standard techniques to produce a typical professional product) is not considered scholarly activity.
 This is not to say that it should not be considered as quality service or as documentation of quality teaching.
 However innovative professional work can involve a high level of creativity and also should be accorded scholarly credit.
-This might involve the development of new methodology, application of methodology from another field to a planning, development, or preservation topic, proposing a unique solution to an important problem, or synthesizing ideas in a new format.
+This might involve the development of new methodology, application of methodology from another field to a planning or landscape architecture topic, proposing a unique solution to an important problem, or synthesizing ideas in a new format.